 13. Chore Chart

 The bullet journal is meant to be a tool to help you streamline your daily life.
 If you are managing a household, you know that chores can quickly get cast to the side, forgotten, or ignored.
-A chore chart in the bullet journal can help divvy up the responsibilities while making sure that everyone stays on track.
+A chore chart can help divvy up the responsibilities while making sure that everyone stays on track.

-The possibilities for your bullet journal are endless.
+The possibilities are endless.
 The ability to personalize the bullet journaling process is what makes it so unique and is what has drawn so many people to this technique.
 When you are logging what you want, you’ll always be compelled to keep on writing!

 Until next time, write on…